alimeshkat/hack-to-kotlin/ReadMe.md

 it with Spring Boot.
 This workshop is here to help you with that.

-While converting a good old Java Spring Boot Rest service to Kotlin, with Lombok, JPA and other populair libraries, you will learn how to go about a gradual migration from Java to Kotlin.
-But this workshop is more than just converting the Java code to Kotlin, we will discuss
+While converting a good old Java Spring Boot Rest service, with Lombok, JPA and other populair libraries, you will learn how to go about a gradual migrating from Java to Kotlin.
+This workshop is more than just converting the Java code to Kotlin, it's tries to touch on:

 - best practices of using Kotlin,
 - the utilities that you get out-of-the box when using Kotlin